Global Fellowship of Confessing Anglicans: History

 On 3 September 2009, GAFCON's South African branch was established by the initiative of Bishop Bethlehem Nopece, of the Anglican Diocese of Port Elizabeth.
-It incorporates Anglicans from three denominations: the Anglican Church of Southern Africa, the Church of England in South Africa and the Traditional Anglican Communion.
+It incorporates Anglicans from three denominations: the Anglican Church of Southern Africa, the Reformed Evangelical Anglican Church of South Africa (REACH-SA) and the Traditional Anglican Communion.
+In 2023, REACH-SA was recognized as an "authentic Anglican province" by the Gafcon Primates' Council, and its presiding bishop, Glenn Lyons, was seated on the council.

 GAFCON in New Zealand was launched in April 2016 in two conferences that took place in Auckland and Christchurch reuniting nearly 500 members from the entire country.
 Chairman Archbishop Eliud Wabukala from Kenya sent a message of support read at the conferences.
 Video greetings were also sent by Archbishop Foley Beach of the Anglican Church in North America, and Bishop Richard Condie of the Anglican Diocese of Tasmania and chairman of GAFCON Australia.
 Rev. Jay Behan became the chair of GAFCON New Zealand.
 The creation of GAFCON New Zealand was a result of the passing of Motion 30 by the Anglican Church of Aotearoa, New Zealand and Polynesia and the subsequent document "A Way Forward", proposing the blessing of same-sex marriages, presented at their General Synod in May 2014.
 The Church of Confessing Anglicans Aotearoa/New Zealand was established in 2019 with Behan as the inaugural bishop.

 GAFCON helped to form the Diocese of the Southern Cross in 2022, a breakaway from the Anglican Church of Australia as a result of disagreements over same-sex marriage and other issues.

+On October 16, 2025, in response to the Church of England's announcement of Sarah Mullally as the new Archbishop of Canterbury, the head of GAFCON, Laurent Mbanda, formally declared that GAFCON is the authentic Anglican Communion.
+He further stated that the Archbishop of Canterbury, the Lambeth Conference, the Anglican Consultative Council and the Anglican Communion's Primates Meeting have "failed to uphold the doctrine and discipline of the Anglican Communion".
+GAFCON's primates also announced their intention to reorganize as the "Global Anglican Communion" in response.
+They reiterated that they are not leaving the Anglican Communion but have rather reorganized it under themselves as the Anglican Communion.
+As Mbanda explained, "We cannot continue to have communion with those who advocate the revisionist agenda, which has abandoned the inerrant word of God as the final authority and overturned Resolution I.10, of the 1998 Lambeth Conference."